aahauser97-sudo/aahauser97-sudo.github.io/index.md

 ---
 layout: default
-title: Home
 ---

-# Hello, I'm Amanda
-**Author & Storyteller**

 Welcome to my corner of the internet.
 I write Young Adult fiction books.
-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

 ### Latest Works
 * **The Knowing** - A gripping tale about...